Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test10_clue_analysis.md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-Fake clues effectively misdirect to the wrong answer choices.
-Clue #1 points towards 'Natural Disaster', and clue #2 points towards 'Work of Fiction', clearly diverting attention from the correct answer 'Historical Event'.
-These clues are well-crafted to cause confusion without being obviously incorrect.
+Fake clues effectively misdirect to wrong answer choices.
+Clue #1 points to 'natural phenomenon' and clue #2 points to 'scientific concept', both of which are plausible but incorrect answers.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices